The ring of local tropical fans and tropical nearby monodromy eigenvalues: Introduction

+Let $f:(\C^n,0)\to(\C,0)$ be a germ of a holomorphic function.
+For all sufficiently small $x_0\in\C^n$, the {\it nearby singularity} germ is defined.
+We shall define {\it nearby monodromy eigenvalues} of $f$ as the complex numbers that appear as eigenvalues of the Milnor monodromy of the nearby singularities at arbitrarily small $x_0$.

+The aim of this paper is to study these numbers in terms of a given resolution of singularities of $f$ at $0$, and, particularly, in terms of the Newton polyhedron of the germ $f$ at $0$ provided it is non-degenerate.

+The latter question might seem to be trivial at the first glance: every nearby monodromy eigenvalue of $f$ is a root or pole of the Milnor monodromy $\zeta$-function $\zeta_{x_0}$ of the germ $f_{x_0}$ at a suitable point $x_0$, and the Varchenko formula \cite{V} expresses $\zeta_{x_0}$ in terms of the Newton polyhedron of $f_{x_0}$.

-Let $f:(\C^n,0)\to(\C,0)$ be a germ of a holomorphic function, non-degenerate with respect to its Newton polyhedron $N$.
-The Varchenko formula \cite{V} expresses the $\zeta$-function of the Milnor monodromy of $f$ in terms of $N$.
-For all sufficiently small $x_0\in\C^n$, the {\it nearby singularity} germ is well defined.
-However, for $n\geqslant 4$, this germ may be degenerate with respect to its Newton polyhedron, so its Milnor monodromy $\zeta$-function, denoted by $\zeta_{x_0}$, may be out of reach of the Varchenko formula (see Example 7.4 in \cite{ELT}, which inspired this work).
+However, this recipe will not work in high dimension (for $n\geqslant 4$): the germ $f_{x_0}$ may be degenerate with respect to its Newton polyhedron even for non-degenerate $f$, so $\zeta_{x_0}$ may be out of reach to the Varchenko formula: see Example 7.4 in \cite{ELT}, which inspired this work.

-We shall refer to the roots and poles of $\zeta_{x_0}$ as monodromy eigenvalues of $f$ at $x_0$, and define {\it nearby monodromy eigenvalues} of $f$ as the complex numbers that appear as monodromy eigenvalues of $f$ at arbitrarily small $x_0$.

-We aim at computing nearby monodromy eigenvalues in terms of the Newton polyhedron $N$.
-To address this question, we shall assign to every lattice polyhedron $N$ the set of its {\it tropical nearby monodromy eigenvalues} (abbreviating to t.n.e., see Definition \ref{deftropicalpoly} below) with the following property. \begin{theorem}[Corollary \ref{tropicalpoly}] Every t.n.e. of the polyhedron $N$ is a nearby monodromy eigenvalue of every non-degenerate singularity $f$ with the Newton polyhedron $N$. \end{theorem} \begin{remark} T.n.e. include all roots and poles of the monodromy $\zeta$-function of $f$, but in general we do not expect them to contain all nearby monodromy eigenvalues of $f$ (neither do we have counterexamples to this optimistic expectation). \end{remark}
+As a possible solution, we shall assign to every lattice polyhedron $N$ the set of its {\it tropical nearby monodromy eigenvalues} (abbreviating to t.n.e., see Definition \ref{deftropicalpoly} below) with the following property. \begin{theorem}[Corollary \ref{tropicalpoly}] Every t.n.e. of the polyhedron $N$ is a nearby monodromy eigenvalue of every non-degenerate singularity $f$ with the Newton polyhedron $N$. \end{theorem} \begin{remark} 1.
+T.n.e.'s include all roots and poles of the monodromy $\zeta$-function $\zeta_{0}$, but in general we do not expect them to contain all nearby monodromy eigenvalues of $f$ (neither do we have examples of such $f$).

+2. The reader interested in the definition of t.n.e.'s of polyhedra, can directly proceed from Section \ref{sspecnewton0} (where the dual tropical fans of polyhedra are introduced) to Section \ref{sspecnewton} (where we give the definition), and further to Section 6 (where we simplify it in terms of fiber polyhedra).

+The part of the paper between Sections \ref{sspecnewton0} and \ref{sspecnewton} is devoted to establishing a technique to prove that t.n.e.'s of the Newton polyhedron of $f$ are really nearby monodromy eigenvalues of $f$. \end{remark}